monkeymars/medusa-plugin-whatsapp-cloud-api/README.md

 WhatsApp Cloud API / Messaging plugin.

-Learn more about how you can use this plugin in the [use plugin documentaion](https://docs.medusajs.com/advanced/backend/plugins/overview/).
+Learn more about how you can use this plugin in the [documentaion](https://docs.medusajs.com/advanced/backend/plugins/overview/).

 ## Install Plugin